Get a free estimate

 Don’t: Scalp too early.
 Scalping too early may injure the turfgrass by exposing plant parts such as stolons and crowns to frost or extremely low temperatures.
 If delayed until the grass is actively growing, scalping will result in turf stress and shock the grass plant to the point that it slows growth until it can recover.

-Do: Go ahead and scalp your lawn now so as not to cause any stress or injury to it by trying to wait until later in the season.
+Do: Go ahead and scalp your lawn in early spring so as not to cause any stress or injury to it by trying to wait until later in the season.

-Not a landscape expert or busy with other spring tasks?
-Call Waynes 866-WAYNES1, our Field Professionals are standing by ready to help!
+If you're not a landscape expert or busy with other spring tasks, we've got it covered.
+Call Waynes 866-WAYNES1, our Service Professionals are standing by ready to help!
 Not only will your lawn be green, but your neighbors will be green with envy when your lawn is the first to become lush this spring.